The most expensive person in your company is the one nobody listens to.

 Bruegel on exit chasing and unbridled ambition.

-Laurie Kemp Laurie Kemp
+Leadership Perspectives Laurie Kemp Leadership Perspectives Laurie Kemp

 Bruegel on exit chasing and unbridled ambition.